 Quick Guide: The Accounts Receivable Turnover Ratio

-- How the accounts receivable turnover ratio is calculated and what it measures,
+- How the accounts receivable turnover ratio is calculated,

-- Provide an example to further enhance your understanding of the ratio, and
+- An example to further enhance your understanding of the ratio.

-With the accounts receivable turnover calculator and a good understanding of the ratio, you'll have everything you need to effectively and efficiently analyze how quickly a company collects amounts owed from customers.
+By the end of this article you'll have everything you need to analyze how quickly a business collects payments from customers.

 How to calculate accounts receivable turnover